 In this article I will share some resources on computer poetry/computer assisted poetry/experimental poetry/digital poetry/art that I think are really interesting and innovative.
 Please keep in mind that this is just my sampling and not any exhaustive list.
 Please explore their work and the work of others in these areas.
+A good chunk of the poems that I've written (which can be found here) use "computer poetry" ideas and methods.

 Virtual Muse: Experiments in Computer Poetry, by Charles Hartman.
 Check out Hartman's website at charlesohartman.com.
 His Prose program is very interesting.